 If I have told you about things that happen on earth and you don’t believe, how will you believe if I tell you about things of heaven?

-Ironically, the old earth view is inherently (even if unwittingly) a challenge to the credibility of scripture.
+Ironically, the old earth view is inherently (even if unwittingly) a challenge to the credibility of scripture and the Gospel.
 Rather than serve as an entry point to challenge the foundation of modern atheism (as the young earth view challenges the blind faith materialists have in their ancient universe perspective) the old earth view often teaches people to disregard the supernatural perspective of scripture's origins and instead embrace a naturestitious view while calling it reason and science.

 I’ve mentioned Dr. Craig believes the universe is billions of years old and I’ve accused him of relying on this belief to argue for a figurative reading of the creation account.
 There is another video on Youtube (Young Earth Creationism is Embarrassing) where he appears to confirm this, as he goes further and declares it embarrassing that over half of evangelical pastors think the universe is less than 10,000 years old.
 There is a social point Dr. Craig raises which requires some attention.